evpv-simulator/evpv-readthedocs/user_guide/evpv_tools.rst

 2. ``compare_road_and_euclidian_distance.py``: Compares Euclidean and road distances between randomly generated coordinates within a bounding box.

-3. ``analyse_fuel_and_co2_savings.py``: Purpose**: Assesses the fuel cost and CO2 emission savings from switching from ICEVs to EVs based on simulated vehicle flow and travel distances from the EVPV model.
+3. ``analyse_fuel_and_co2_savings.py``: Assesses the fuel cost and CO2 emission savings from switching from ICEVs to EVs based on simulated vehicle flow and travel distances from the EVPV model.